rramosp/infgw-example/README.md

     export LLM_POD=pod/vllm-llama3-8b-instruct-7cfc9f4585-648d6
     k describe ${LLM_POD}

-Watch a pod load the model and start serving it
+Once the pod is assigned to a node by GLE, watch it loading the model and start serving it

     k logs -f ${LLM_POD}

 **Interact directly with serving pods**

-select any pod, port-forward to it and make a request for metrics and one actually calling the llm
+select any pod, port-forward to it and make a request for metrics, you should see a bunch of metrics and number.
+This actually does not call the llm, it is a health check.

     k port-forward ${LLM_POD} 8000:8000